 As a result of that design approach more than 50 years ago, having a B5500 emulator today is not all that interesting unless you also have the associated system software to make it do something.
 Alas, software was maintained in those days on punched cards and 7-track, open-reel magnetic tape, neither of which have seen much use in the last 30 years.
 Open-reel magnetic tape, in particular, is not known for having long-term archival qualities.

 Fortunately for us, Sid McHarg of Seattle, Washington (US) had preserved a set Burroughs 7-track release tapes for the B5500 Mark XIII (October 1971) version of the system software.
 Even more fortunately, Sid was able to work with Paul Pierce of Portland, Oregon (US) to recover the data from those tapes.
 We are indebted to Sid and Paul for their work on those tapes and making the resulting data available.

 Burroughs became part of Unisys Corporation in 1986.
 Unisys still owns and holds copyrights on the B5500 system software, so Sid worked with Bob Supnik, then VP of Engineering and Supply Chain at Unisys, to arrange an educational/hobbyist license for this software.
 We have acquired such a license, and are thus indebted to Bob and Unisys for generously allowing us to use the B5500 Mark XIII software under the terms of that license.

 Our license with Unisys allows us to make the Mark XIII software available to others under the terms of that license.
-There are three tape images, as enumerated below.
-To download one of the images, please click its corresponding link.
+There are three tape images and a ZIP archive of decoded ASCII source, as enumerated below.
+To download one of the files, please click its corresponding link.
 The resulting page will display the applicable terms of the Unisys license, and for the tape image files, a directory of the files on that image.
 Confirm your acceptance of the license terms to begin the download.
 You will need to download at least the SYSTEM image in order to run the emulator.